Our first wireless QuietComfort headphones

 What is the difference between QuietComfort 35 wireless headphones and QuietComfort 35 wireless headphones Series II?

 QuietComfort 35 headphones Series II offer the same unmatched combination of acclaimed noise reduction technology, wireless freedom, audio performance, dual-microphone system and 20-hour battery life as QuietComfort 35 headphones.
 However, QuietComfort 35 wireless headphones Series II also have a new Action button on the left earcup.
-In countries and languages where the Google Assistant is available, that button gives you instant access to the Google Assistant.
-In countries where the Google Assistant is not available, it lets you quickly toggle through three different ANR settings for optimal performance wherever you go.
+In countries and languages where virtual assistants, like Amazon Alexa or the Google Assistant, are available, the Action button gives you instant access to voice controlled tasks.
+In countries where virtual assistants are not available, it lets you quickly toggle through three different ANR settings for optimal performance wherever you go.

 What is the difference between QuietComfort 35 wireless headphones and QuietComfort 25 Acoustic Noise Cancelling headphones?